Skip to content

 Spring can be one of the best times of the year to move through personal and emotional challenges because the season is ruled by the Liver and Gallbladder.
 The Liver is responsible for the smooth flow of blood and emotions throughout the body.
 It is also known to be most affected by stagnant emotions and stress.
 The Gallbladder is responsible for storing and excreting bile (what to keep vs. what to let go of) and governs decision-making, planning, dreaming, inspiration, and assertiveness.
 Combined, these organs can influence an emotional release and breakthrough, which many of us need as we process the days behind us and the days ahead.

 Tend to your Liver and Gallbladder by being mindful of what you’re eating.
-Consider this time a bit of a detox: drink lots of water, stay away from caffeine and alcohol, etc. Consider using a castor oil pack for Liver support.
-Incorporate foods that cool and cleanse the Liver such as organic fresh greens, apple, cherry, grapefruit, lemon, sprouts, wheat, and barley grasses, beets and their greens, kale, parsley, onions, turmeric, mint, apple cider vinegar, quinoa, oats, sunflower seeds, green tea, seaweed, dandelion root, chamomile flowers, asparagus, and all green vegetable, as green is the color of the liver and of springtime.
+Consider this time a bit of a detox: drink lots of water, stay away from caffeine and alcohol, etc. Incorporate foods that cool and cleanse the Liver such as organic fresh greens, apple, cherry, grapefruit, lemon, sprouts, wheat, and barley grasses, beets and their greens, kale, parsley, onions, turmeric, mint, apple cider vinegar, quinoa, oats, sunflower seeds, green tea, seaweed, dandelion root, chamomile flowers, asparagus, and all green vegetable, as green is the color of the liver and of springtime.

 Also, the Gallbladder loves to move.
 Take walks outside or bend like a tree in the wind – your Gallbladder will love it!
 Adding a bit of activity will help to stir up stagnation, allowing you to work through emotions that may have been suppressed or unexpressed.